Azure/deployment-stacks/TUTORIAL.md

 ## Create a deployment stack

-sdf
+The value of deploying our new Azure environment as a deployment stack is we can manage the deployment centrally, including locking managed resources against modification or deletion.

-1. Use `az stack sub create` to create a deployment stack by using Azure CLI.
+Use `az stack sub create` to create a deployment stack by using Azure CLI.

 ```azurecli
 az stack sub create \